Abaysew/Bacterial-WGS-Analysis-Pipeline-A-Guide-for-Beginners/README.md

-# Bacterial-Genome-QC-and-Filtering-Pipeline
+# Bacterial Genome QC, Filtering, Alignment, Variant Calling & Phylogenetic Analysis Pipeline for Beginners
-This repository contains scripts and workflows for (QC) and filtering of bacterial (WGS) data.
-It is designed to process raw Illumina sequencing reads, perform quality assessment using FastQC, MultiQC, and fastp/Trimmomatic, trim low-quality bases and adapter sequences, and produce high-quality reads ready for downstream analyses.
+This repository contains scripts and workflows for end-to-end analysis of bacterial whole-genome sequencing (WGS) data, from quality control (QC) to phylogenetic analysis.
+It is designed to process raw paired-end Illumina sequencing reads and perform analyses using a variety of bioinformatics tools.